August 29, 2025

 Cotton Thrips

-Thrips are also known as early-season cotton pests.
+Thrips are also known as early-season pests of cotton.
 They have pierce-sucking mouths and are straw-colored insects.

 - How Does It Affect the Cotton Crop?